scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - 2.2.
 PCB Message Format: clarify order of as_entries
 - Section 2.3.5.
 Propagation of Selected PCBs: unify core and intra-ISD propagation, since steps are the same
 - Distribution of Cryptographic Material: clarify certificate encoding
-- SCMP: clarify relationship with RFC4443, clarify error processing rules and add reference to the SCION-UDP underlay
+- SCMP: clarify relationship with RFC4443, clarify error processing rules and add informative reference to the SCION-UDP underlay
 - Appendix: remove SCIONLab

 ## draft-dekater-scion-controlplane-15